-So mothers and fathers, don't despair if your son or daughter sometimes trips your mains fuse at home.
+So mothers and fathers, don't despair if your son or daughter sometimes trips your home's mains fuse.

 Just keep your flashlight within range and keep in mind that this son or daughter may one day fix your electric wheelchair or get your computer virus free and running again...

 I started hamming in 2009, my first goal was to make worldwide QSO's on

 Due to the small space available for antennas, I had to find small but effective antenna solutions and because of my professional interest in audio and intelligibility, I focused on optimizing my audio to make my station sound "big".

 "Your power is in your Audio" is what was reported to me lots of times.

 As a minimalist, I get great satisfaction out of tweaking and optimizing a basic setup.